Perfect pure quantum state transfer via state restoring and ancilla measurement: Algorithm for perfect state transfer

-The state preserving condition requires the block-diagonal structure for the operators $H$ and $V$ in the bases ordered by the excitation number:
+The state preserving condition requires the block-diagonal structure of the operators $H$ and $V$ in the bases ordered by the excitation number:

-{ Thus, the blocks $H^{(i)}$ and $V^{(i)}$ operate in the $i$-excitation subspace.
-Recall that $0$- and $N$-excitation blocks are scalars.} For the problem of state transfer, the initial state $|\Psi(0)\rangle$ of the communication line including the sender $S$, transmission line $TL$ and receiver $R$ has the following structure:
+{ Thus, the blocks $H^{(i)}$ and $V^{(i)}$ operate in the $i$-excitation subspace, { i.e., the subspace spanned by the vectors $|n_1,\dots,n_i\rangle$, where $n_j$, $j=1,\dots,i$, is the position of the $j$th excited spin.} Recall that $0$- and $N$-excitation blocks are scalars, { because each of the associated subspaces is spanned by the single vector, respectively, $|0\rangle$ and $|\underbrace{1,\dots,1}_N\rangle$.} For the problem of state transfer, the initial state $|\Psi(0)\rangle$ of the communication line including the sender $S$, transmission line $TL$ and receiver $R$ has the following structure:

 where $ |\psi(0)\rangle_S$ is the initial state of the sender,

 and $|0\rangle_{TL,R}$ is the ground initial state of the transmission line and receiver.
 At some time instant $t_0$ (time instant for state registration) we apply the unitary transformation $W(\varphi)$ to the extended receiver,